mkhushi/code-with-paper/Forex Price Prediction by Wavelet Denoised-ResNet CNN and LightGBM/README.md

 3. Run the prediction.ipynb block by block

 4. If you want to modify the code,you can follow the comments in the ipynb

+Citation: Zhao Y and Khushi M. Wavelet Denoised-ResNet CNN and LightGBM Method to Predict Forex Rate of Change.
+In 2020 IEEE International Conference on Data Mining Workshops (ICDW 2020)